2020 Lemann Center Research Grants for U of I Faculty

 Restrictions: Awards can be used for on-campus research, airfare, in-country transportation expenses, living expenses and other research-related expenses.
 Comparative studies between Brazil and other countries are permissible; however, only the Brazilian portion of the research will be considered for funding.
 Released time for write-ups will not be considered.

-Evaluation: Applications will be ranked by an interdisciplinary committee of Brazilianists appointed by the Institute.
+Evaluation: Applications will be ranked by an interdisciplinary committee of Brazilianists appointed by the Center.

 Reporting: Grant winner must submit a 1,000-word report no later than six weeks after the tenure of their fellowship.
-Grant winners must also acknowledge support received from the Lemann Institute in publications flowing from the grant, and must agree to discuss their Institute-supported research in a seminar format.
+Grant winners must also acknowledge support received from the Lemann Centerin publications flowing from the grant, and must agree to discuss their Center-supported research in a seminar format.

 Budget Guidelines: Please see the research budget guidelines, posted here.